Our 3.49% 6-Mo Fixed is the lowest mortgage rate available in Canada.

 If yields jump up, look for a (delayed) fixed rate increase.
 Lenders are closely watching their costs and retaining capital to deal with the potential for increasing debt arrears.

-Fixed rates have made their main declines, with perhaps a bit more room to come down over time if the BoC stops its rate cuts below the neutral rate (currently thought to be a policy rate of around 2.75%) by the end of 2025.
+If markets — and inflation — remain calm, there may be room for a 0.25% fixed-rate decline over time if the BoC policy rate comes in below the neutral rate (currently thought to be a policy rate of around 2.75%) by the end of 2025.

 Variable rates (that float with changes to bank prime rates) have more room for decline than fixed rates.
 They're still currently higher than the stalwart 5-year rate, which isn't normal.
 Usually, variable rates are lower than fixed at a spread of about 0.25% to 1.0% due to the increased risk of change.